The Bee School at Salem State University

 Interested in keeping honey bees?

 Are you a beekeeper wanting to increase you hive management skills?

 Are you interested in how to maintain a sustainable apiary reducing expensive hive failure and queen costs?

 If any of the above are of interest, the Bee School at Salem State University offers the necessary hands-in education to become a more successful and sustainable beekeeper.

-The Bee School offers three courses (plus special courses TBD) on all aspect of beekeeping and the courses are offered throughout the year at times when they will be most beneficial to novice and expert beekeeper alike.
+The Bee School offers three courses covering all aspect of beekeeping.
+The courses are offered throughout the year at times when they will be most beneficial to novice and expert beekeeper alike.

 The Bee School, through its diverse and timely education programs is a resource center for the region’s beekeepers, no matter their level of expertise.

 Sustainable beekeeping at Salem State University is a three-course sequence that can be taken in any combination at $50 per course.

 Complete all three and receive a certificate from Salem State University.